dankuck/dankuck.github.io/_posts/2017-07-26-time-travel-movie-list.md

 * [Men in Black 3](https://www.youtube.com/watch?v=H0sbIxjUD1s)<br />When Agent K was younger, he was that guy from Goonies.

 ### Comedy Bad
-* Midnight in Paris - Owen Wilson through time and there's a moral to be learned.
+* Midnight in Paris<br />Owen Wilson through time and there's a moral to be learned.
-* Meet the Robinsons - It's like Dreamworks, but it's made by Disney.
+* Meet the Robinsons<br />It's like Dreamworks, but it's made by Disney.
-* Teenage Mutant Ninja Turtles III - Teenage Mutant Ninja Turtles get magicked to ancient China.
+* Teenage Mutant Ninja Turtles III<br />Teenage Mutant Ninja Turtles get magicked to ancient China.

 ### Comedy Ugly
 None